 This reduction in your time on the road could mean savings on car insurance.
 Provincial insurance regulators and some private insurers have made fee concessions and rebates available due to the change in driving habits.

 The Insurance Bureau of Canada, which represents insurance companies across Canada, says its members are offering relief measures that could add up to $600 million worth of rebates and discounts.
 This will be great news for those looking to save a little cash during a time when finances are uncertain.

 Since every province governs auto insurance differently, we’ll look at how each province is administering these rebates and discounts, what companies are making them available, and see which ones you may qualify for.

 Canada’s most populous province has some of the country’s busiest highways (401!) and ever since the COVID-19 lockdown some of that notorious traffic has eased considerably.
-In mid-April, the province’s insurance governing body cut red tape and made it easier for providers to offer rebates on premiums.
+In April 2020, the province’s insurance governing body cut red tape and made it easier for providers to offer rebates on premiums.

 While the province is not dictating what amount the rebates should be, private insurers, such as AllState, have quickly responded with “stay-at-home” rebates as high as 25% per month (75% if you park the car in storage).
 There has also been widespread payment deferral allowances and the waiving of fees for instances of insufficient funds.
 Check with your insurance provider to see what rebates they are offering and consider shopping around for a new provider, if necessary.

 The province of Quebec’s governing body for car insurance providers, SSQ Insurance, announced in early April that it will offer a 20% monthly premium rebate to its clients to pass on to drivers.
 This means a straight 20% rebate across the board for drivers whether they have reduced usage or not.
 This was retroactive to April 1, so be sure you are getting that discount.
 SSQ Insurance has also put relief measures in place like flexible payment options and no fees for insufficient funds.